cardano-scaling/alba/design/design.md

 The simple lottery scheme, on the other hand, has large proof sizes but offers very fast proving time which might be important for some applications.
-Additionally, in the decentralized setting, it has the smallest communication complexity $mu$, so it's likely to be the top choice for applications where the certificate size is not important.
+Additionally, in the decentralized setting, it has the smallest communication complexity $\mu$, so it's likely to be the top choice for applications where the certificate size is not important.

 We will implement schemes that seem redundant (e.g., unweighted schemes